nsg-ethz/p4-learning/vm/README.md

 ## Settings

-The VM is configured to have 4 GB of RAM, 2 CPUS, and 64 GB of hard disk.
+The VM is configured to have 4 GB of RAM, 3 CPUS, and 64 GB of dynamic hard disk.
 To modify that you can edit the [Vagrantfile](Vagrantfile) before building.
 If needed (hopefully not), you can add more disk space to you virtual machine by following the steps shown in this [Tutorial](https://tuhrig.de/resizing-vagrant-box-disk-space/).